-- \ DELETE Key depressing the DELETE key will cause the character over the cursor to be deleted and all characters following it up to the end of the line to be shifted one position to the left. - \ ERASE FIELD Key erases the line and places the cursor at the start of that line. - \ DELETE LINE Key (Upper Case) depressing this key will completely delete the line on which the cursor is located and the lower lines will move up filling the line space deleted.
+- \ DELETE Key depressing the DELETE key will cause the character over the cursor to be deleted and all characters following it up to the end of the line to be shifted one position to the left. - \ ERASE FIELD Key erases the unprotected data within a protected field and places the cursor at the start of that unprotected field.
+If no protrected fields, then will erase all unprotected data to end of line, and places the cursor at the beginning of the line. - \ DELETE LINE Key (Upper Case) depressing this key will completely delete the line on which the cursor is located and the lower lines will move up filling the line space deleted.
 The cursor will be located at the left-most position of the current line location upon completion of this command. - \ INSERT LINE Key (Lower Case) operation of this key will insert a blank line at the current cursor position and push all lines of text below down one line.
-The cursor will be located at the left-most position of the new line upon completion of this command. - \ ERASE END LINE Key this key when depressed will erase all unprotected information from the current cursor position to the end of the line. - \ ERASE END DISPLAY Key this key when depressed will erase all information from the current cursor positon to the end of display. - \ ERASE DISPLAY Key this key will erase all unprotected information on the display when depressed once and will erase all information if depressed twice.
+The cursor will be located at the left-most position of the new line upon completion of this command. - \ ERASE END LINE Key this key when depressed will erase all unprotected information from the current cursor position to the end of the line. - \ ERASE END DISPLAY Key this key when depressed will erase all unprotected data from the current cursor positon to the end of display. - \ ERASE DISPLAY Key this key will erase all unprotected information on the display when depressed once and will erase all information if depressed twice.